24 February, 2017

 EXERCISE…Exercise helps increase bone density, in particular weight-bearing exercise, resistance training, balance training and high-impact exercise.
 When we exercise, muscles tug at our bones, which in turn leads to bones responding by becoming denser.
 Incidentally, whilst swimming and cycling are wonderful forms of cardiovascular exercise, these forms of exercise are the least helpful when it comes to building stronger bones.

 The good news is that it is never too late to start caring for your bones.
 Even small increases in bone density over time can significantly reduce the risk of fractures.
-If you are concerned that you may be at risk of poor bone health or osteoporosis, speak to an orthopedic specialist like dr robert macarthur, and remember the 3 simple ingredients: Calcium, sunlight, and exercise.
+If you are concerned that you may be at risk of poor bone health or osteoporosis, speak to your doctor, and remember the 3 simple ingredients: Calcium, sunlight, and exercise.